p-arndt/statiker/README.md

   <strong>A simple, efficient static file hosting server written in Rust.</strong>
 </p>

 Statiker is a fast and efficient static file server with proxy support, built with Rust.
-It features sensible defaults (like Caddy) and powerful configuration options for advanced use cases.
+It features sensible defaults and powerful configuration options for advanced use cases.

 ## 🚀 Features